bast/runtest/README.md

 - [GPUnCH](http://gpunch.org)
 - [OpenRSP](http://openrsp.org)

-If you use runtest, please a link to your project via a pull request.
+If you use runtest, please add a link to your project via a pull request.